-Learning to Troubleshoot and Repair Hot Water Elements and Thermostats
+Why You Should Learn to Troubleshoot and Repair Your Hot Water Thermostat

-Sooner or later every hot water tank will fail and it is time to replace it or troubleshoot and repair it.
-Unless there is physical damage resulting in leaks the problem will be in either the thermostat or heating elements; these are simple appliances and there just isn't very much that can go wrong.
+Sooner or later, every hot water tank will fail, and it will be time to replace it or troubleshoot and repair it.
+Unless there is physical damage resulting in leaks, the problem will be in either the thermostat or heating elements; these are simple appliances and there just isn't very much that can go wrong.

 Nearly all residential hot water heaters have two thermostats and two heating elements.
 In normal, low water usage conditions, the lower element is the one doing the work.
 It is only under high water requirements that the entire tank will cool down; the lower element will then shut off and the upper element takes over the load.
 This heats the upper portion first and produces a quicker recover time.

-Troubleshooting these parts is not difficult, but does require working around live, high voltage wires and connections.
-If you are not comfortable doing this, it is probably best to simply replace the entire unit or call a plumber.
-Or simply change parts without troubleshooting them; elements and thermostats are inexpensive enough that all four pieces could be changed and still save over half the cost of a new water heater.
+Troubleshooting these parts is not difficult but does require working around live, high-voltage wires and connections.
+If you are not comfortable doing this, it is probably best to simply replace the entire unit, call a plumber, or simply change parts without troubleshooting them; elements and thermostats are inexpensive enough that all four pieces could be changed and still save over half the cost of a new water heater.

 Troubleshooting the Thermostats and Heating Elements